semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 !!! note
     The metavariable should be bound to an expression, a statement, or a list of statements, for this test to be meaningful.
 A metavariable bound to a list of function arguments, a type, or a pattern, will always evaluate to false.

+### Nested language

+If the metavariable's content is a string, then it is possible to use `metavariable-pattern` to match this string as code by specifying the target language via the `language` key.

+For example, we can match JavaScript code inside HTML:

+<iframe src="https://semgrep.dev/embed/editor?snippet=z95k" border="0" frameBorder="0" width="100%" height="435"></iframe>

+We can also use this feature to filter regex matches:

+<iframe src="https://semgrep.dev/embed/editor?snippet=pkNk" border="0" frameBorder="0" width="100%" height="435"></iframe>

 ## `metavariable-comparison`